rhine59/ebike/README.md

 - Multimeter - 0 volts to 40 volts DC.
 - Watch makers screwdrivers to adjust output voltage of DC Buck converter.
 - Heatshrink tubing to provide electrical isolation and assembly strength. `£2`
-- Dupont Jump Wires for connecting components.
+- Dupont wires for connecting components.
 You will need the female ended connectors, suggest you buy female/female wires as you will need them to flash the TSDZ2. `£2`
 - Solder / Flux / Iron - I assume that you have access to this already.

 ## Sourcing components and building the bootloader.